podinate/podinate/lib/api_client/docs/PodApi.md

 func main() {
     projectId := "hello-world" // string |
-    account := "my-account" // string | The account to use for the request pod := *openapiclient.NewPod("Hello World", "wordpress", "6.0") // Pod | A JSON object containing the information needed to create a new pod
+    account := "my-account" // string | The account to use for the request pod := *openapiclient.NewPod("hello-world", "Hello World", "wordpress", "6.0") // Pod | A JSON object containing the information needed to create a new pod

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)